zhuonanhao/Home/_pages/about.md

   - /about/
   - /about.html
 ---
-* Start a relationship with Joyce Tan :D

 * My research interests lie in the general area of robotics, particularly in autonomous and adaptive control, multi-agent systems and deep learning, as well as their applications in swarm system, robot locomotion and bio-inspired robotics.

 * I received my master degree in the [Department of Mechanical and Aerospace Engineering](http://maeweb.ucsd.edu/) at [UC San Diego](https://ucsd.edu/) in June 2021, advised by Prof. [Nicholas Gravish](http://web.eng.ucsd.edu/~ngravish/) in [Gravish lab](http://gravishlab.ucsd.edu/index.html).